Wreck Beach - Great Ocean Road

 The Southern Ocean has a strong influence on the climate.
 It keeps the winter warmer and the summer cooler.
 During summer the sun is very intense, but it is not too hot; there is always a fresh breeze and temps are around 20°C only.
 Lots of precipitation throughout the year in the Great Otway National Park.
 Warmer and "drier" conditions from November to April however, rain can always occur.
 Winter is the wettest and coldest season; rainy every second day.
 Day temps in winter around 12°C and nights are chilly around 8°C pretty cold for camping.

-The venomous tiger snake is common to the coastal areas in the south of Australia!!
+Attention: The venomous tiger snake is common to the coastal areas in the south of Australia!!